JanHerca/urantiapedia/output/wikijs/en/article/Antonio_Moya/El_Ser_Supremo.md

 For me, the Supreme Being is the Infinite I AM, but working on the experiential levels of spacetime.
 God is infinite.
 How could God learn anything, grow in wisdom, grow in ability?
 This is totally foreign to the nature of God.
 God is existential, he is beyond experience.
 But through the Supreme Being, God can know what it is to have an origin, what it is to grow in experience.
 The Supreme Being makes up for God's lack of experience by never having been finite.

-The UB tells us: "In the Deity of the Supreme, the Father-I AM has achieved relatively complete liberation from the limitations inherent in the infinite state, eternal existence, and absolute nature...by achieving liberation from eternity, the Almighty becomes meets the barriers of time...»
+The UB tells us: “In the Deity of the Supreme, the Father-I AM has achieved relatively complete liberation from the limitations inherent in the infinite state, eternal existence, and absolute nature...by achieving liberation from eternity, the Almighty becomes meets the barriers of time...”

 “All of this must be in accordance with the Father's plan, which has based finite progress on effort, creature achievement on perseverance, and personality development on faith.
-By thus ordering the experiential evolution of the Supreme, the Father has made it possible for finite creatures to exist in the universes...” ([Doc.115-7](/en/The_Urantia_Book/115#p7))
+By thus ordering the experiential evolution of the Supreme, the Father has made it possible for finite creatures to exist in the universes...” ([Paper 115-7](/en/The_Urantia_Book/115#p7))

 When the Infinite I AM differentiated Reality, it did so by separating the Potential on one side and the Manifested on the other.
 The potential is yet unexpressed, and is contained in the three Absolutes of potentiality.
 The manifested is what is already expressed, and it is expressed in the universe in three ways: the absolute thing (Island of Paradise), the absolute personality (Eternal Son) and the absolute mind (Infinite Spirit).
 These three manifested Absolutes are the origins of all the reality we know.